citrusframework/citrus/tools/citrus-docker-container/README.md

 Build image
 ---------

-This project contains the Dockerfile for the Citrus Docker image.
+This project contains the `Dockerfile` for the Citrus Docker image.
 You can build the image with Maven calling

 ```
 mvn docker:build
 ```

-After that you should have a new image on your Docker host named *consol/citrus-2.7*.
+After that you should have a new image on your Docker host named `consol/citrus-2.7`.
 You can use this base image in other Maven projects in order to execute the Citrus tests within Docker boundaries.
-This is extremely useful in case the Citrus need to be within the Docker universe e.g. for access to other running Docker containers that expose a service to the Docker world.
+This is extremely useful in case the Citrus tests need to be within the Docker universe e.g. for access to other running Docker containers that expose a service to the Docker world.

 Also this image can be used to be part of Kubernetes or Openshift.
 When run as a Pod in Kubernetes the Citrus test cases are able